 By Ens.
 Andrew Walker, USS Porter Public Affairs

-Porter recently conducted operations with partner nations throughout various European Seas, including at-sea training with the Romanian Navy in the Black Sea in April; joint interoperability exercises with the Italian and French navies in the Mediterranean Sea in April; operating as part of a Surface Action Group with the Royal Navy in the High North and Barents Sea in May; and conducting passing exercises with the Tunisian Navy; operational exercises with Romanian, Turkish, and Bulgarian Navies.
+Porter recently conducted operations with partner nations throughout various European Seas including: at-sea training with the Romanian Navy in the Black Sea; joint interoperability exercises with the Italian and French navies in the Mediterranean Sea; operating as part of a Surface Action Group with the Royal Navy in the High North and Barents Sea; conducting passing exercises with the Tunisian Navy; operational exercises with Romanian, Turkish, and Bulgarian Navies.

 U.S. 6th Fleet, headquartered in Naples, Italy, conducts the full spectrum of joint and naval operations, often in concert with allied and interagency partners, in order to advance U.S. national interests and security and stability in Europe and Africa.